Matt Olson Player Props: Braves vs. Reds

-The Atlanta Braves and Matt Olson, who went 0-for-2 last time in action, battle Luis Cessa and the Cincinnati Reds at Truist Park, Tuesday at 7:20 PM ET.
+Matt Olson -- 1-for-5 with a home run and an RBI in his most recent game -- will be in action for the Atlanta Braves against the Cincinnati Reds, with Hunter Greene on the hill, on April 12 at 7:20 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Reds.
+He notched a home run while going 1-for-5 in his previous game against the Reds.

 Matt Olson Game Info & Props vs. the Reds